-As its name implies, LTL is usually the mode best suited to shipments that require less space than an entire trailer.
+Shippers often find themselves looking for the best ways to get their products to their buyers or the general market.
+Plenty of shippers at some point asked themselves “What is LTL shipping methods?” and “Is it better than TL?”
+As its name implies, less than truckload (LTL) is usually the mode best suited to shipments that require less space than an entire trailer.
 LTL freight is often palletized and weighs between about 100 and 10,000 lbs.
-The shipper only pays for the weight or space used on the truck, which makes LTL a great choice for small businesses that do not ship large quantities.
+The shipper only pays for the weight or space used on the truck, which makes LTL loads a great choice for small businesses that do not ship large quantities.

-LTL is also often a good solution for parcel shippers with a high volume of packages going to the same destination.
-Many companies overlook this, but it is often a cost-effective choice, since packages can be combined onto pallets and shipped all together for less than the packages would cost to ship on their own with UPS or FedEx.
+LTL load size is also often a good solution for parcel shippers with a high volume of packages going to the same destination.
+Many companies overlook this, but it is often a cost-effective choice since packages can be combined onto pallets and shipped all together for less than the packages would cost to ship on their own with UPS or FedEx.

 When TL Is the Best Bet